alanmaclan/alanmaclan/README.md

 ## Hello 👋🏻

-* I'm Alan, a student of computer science 💻
+* I'm Alan, a student of computer science 💻 hi
 * I'm working at [Bubbe Technology](https://www.bubbe.com.br/) at a analyst 📝
 * I'm learning Java and Python 📚